 Each year Monash University interviews close to 1000 applicants for entry into the Bachelor of Medical Science and Doctor of Medicine (MD).
 The interview component is an integral part of our selection process and we rely on community volunteers to undertake this task.

 What does the interview process involve?

 At Monash, we conduct Multiple Mini Interviews (MMIs).
 This process involves each applicant participating in a multiple station circuit with the number of stations depending on the cohort.
-Undergraduate domestic applicants undertake an eight station circuit, graduate entry domestic applicants undertake a six station circuit, whilst all international students undertake a four station circuit.
+Undergraduate and graduate entry domestic applicants undertake a six-station circuit, whilst all international students undertake a four-station circuit.

 Each station consists of a scenario that the applicant is given two minutes to read, followed by a further eight minutes answering five pre-determined questions from the Interviewer which are relevant to that scenario.
 At the end of each interview, the applicant moves onto the next station which has a new interviewer and a new scenario.
 The process repeats itself until the circuit is complete.